Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

 SQL Performance Analyzer

-The GUI used to access SQL Performance Analyzer and Database Replay is Enterprise Manager which is as shown below:
+The GUI used to access SQL Performance Analyzer and Database Replay is Enterprise Manager, which is as shown below:

 Oracle Real Application Testing 1

-To access SQL Performance Analyzer just click on the “SQL Performance Analyzer” link
+To access SQL Performance Analyzer, just click on the “SQL Performance Analyzer” link.

-(Click on image to view enlarged)
+(Click on the image below to get an enlarged view)

 Oracle Real Application Testing 2